threkk/wordle-suggestions/README.md

 English is not (neither will be) my mother tongue, so sometimes I get stuck with rare words.
 I used to use a combination of `grep` and `/usr/share/dict/` to help me at those times, but I thought other people could also benefit.

+# Where are the tests?
+There aren't.
+This is a hobby project and writting tests is not fun.
+Maybe one day I will write some [e2e tests](https://kentcdodds.com/blog/write-tests).
+Feel free to open a pull requests if you write those.

 # License
 GNU GPLv3 Copyright (C) 2022  Alberto de Murga